APCSLowell/AtomConfigWindows/README.md

 ---------------
 1. Go to [https://atom.io/](https://atom.io/) and download Atom for Windows.
 2. Double click the downloaded file.
 It will have a name like `AtomSetup-x64.exe`.
-3. Click *Yes* to the prompt `Register as default atom:// URI handler?`
+3. Click *Yes* to the prompt *Register as default atom:// URI handler?*
 ![](AtomConfig1.PNG)
-4. Then click on `Install a Package`
+4. Then click on *Install a Package*
 ![](AtomConfig2.PNG)
-5. Click on `Open Installer`
+5. Click on *Open Installer*
 ![](AtomConfig3.PNG)
-6. Type `Processing` in the field under `Install Packages` and click `Packages`
+6. Type *Processing* in the field under *Install Packages* and click *Packages*
 ![](AtomConfig4.PNG)
-7. The first option should say something like `Run Processing sketches in Atom`.
-Click on `Install`
+7. The first option should say something like *Run Processing sketches in Atom*.
+Click on *Install*
 ![](AtomConfig5.PNG)
-4. The default configuration works fine, you can click *Yes* or *Next* whenever prompted.
-(Optional: On the school classroom computers *Add to explorer context menu* was selected on the *Select Additional Tasks* screen)